- Work-to-Cert Certification

 FOA Certifications Are Recognized By The US Department of Labor

 FOA Certifications have been recognized by the US Department of Labor.
 The DoL reviews certifications and how they relate to job opportunities and training.
 The DoL Career OneStop website helps individuals explore career opportunities to make informed employment and education choices.
 The Web site features user-friendly occupation and industry information, salary data, career videos, education resources, self-assessment tools, career exploration assistance, and other resources that support talent development in today's fast-paced global marketplace.

-FOA Certifications Listed By US Department of Labor - Career OneStop and search for "Fiber Optic Association" to see all the FOA certifications listed.
+Go to FOA Certifications Listing By US Department of Labor - Career OneStop and search for "Fiber Optic Association" to see all the FOA certifications listed.

 See also The DoL Occupational Outlook Handbook which has a page covering fiber optic technicians under "Line Installers and Repairers" and links to FOA certifications.